keshavshankar08/ECE1140/README.md

 # ECE1140
-Shared repository for ECE1140 team TIMMOS THE TANK ENGINE
+Shared repository for ECE1140 trains team

 ## Using Git
 1. Clone this repository to your local machine